manzik/swipe-labeler/README.md

 The server is running.
 You can navigate to http://<public_ip>:3000 on your touch-enabled device or http://localhost:3000 on your machine to access the labeler.
 ```

-You can see a full list of commands and options available by entering `swipe-labeler -h`:
+You can see a full list of options available by entering `swipe-labeler -h`:
 ```command
 ~$ swipe-labeler -h
 Usage: swipe-labeler [options]